milomedia/tilix/services/index.md

     Building on experience of long term IT leadership assignments with [Ovo](https://www.ovoenergy.com/) and [Good Energy](https://www.goodenergy.co.uk/), Tilix provides a range of IT management and IT governance services to SMEs in the energy, sustainability and clean-tech markets.

     For organisations without an IT Director, Tilix offers a fractional CIO service.
 For SMEs with an in-house IT capability, Tilix provides ad hoc advisory, interim management and project based solutions on an as needed basis.
-- template: content-block
-  headline: Data Science
-  text: "Tilix extract raw data and transform it into meaningful input before executing
-    scientific algorithms and preparing visualisations. \n\nWe do this for clients in a variety of energy and cleantech markets.
-For example, in energy management Tilix data science guides our clients to reduce energy costs and carbon."
 date: '2019-03-18T11:31:12.000+00:00'

 ---